amolly06/PixPlot/README.md

 Project Description :

 This web application allows users to create and manipulate nodes on a dyanamic canvas.
-Each node can contain text and can be customized in various ways , including color, size , rotation and more , Users can connect nodes with lines making it ideal for visualisation or structures
+Each node contains text and photos/videos that can be customized in various ways , including color, size , rotation and more , Users can connect nodes with lines making it ideal for visualisation or structures.
+This project helps you organise your media in creative ways.

 Features :